arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 ![Tools menu with choices to pull and push branches](media/pull_branches_2.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width:400px;" -->

 <div class = "warning">
-If you're pulling branches after having worked in previous modules, you might have made local changes (for example, when you filled in exercise code) that will be overwritten by pulling the latest version.
+If you're pulling branches after having worked in other R modules, you might have made local changes (for example, when you filled in exercise code) that will be overwritten by pulling the latest version.
 If you want to save your changes, consider making a copy of any exercise files and naming them something new.
-For example, if you have already worked in the `r_basics_transform_data` exercise files, you might want to save your version of `transform.Rmd` to `my_transform.Rmd`.
+For example, if you have already worked in the `r_basics_transform_data` exercise files, you might want to save your version of `transform_exercises.Rmd` to `my_transform_exercises.Rmd`.
 That way, you can pull down the latest version of code, overwriting `transform.Rmd` while holding on to your changes in the new file.
 </div>

 ## Motivation: Reproducible Research